zhaoyuzhi/zhaoyuzhi.github.io/_pages/about.md

 He has interned at [AI Imaging Group, SenseTime](https://www.sensetime.com/cn), working on computational photography research and projects, and [Lightspeed and Quantum Studios, Tencent IEG](https://www.lightspeed-studios.com/), working on AIGC projects (e.g., stable diffusion).
 He is now as a research engineer at Huawei Hong Kong Research Center, working on MLLM projects.

-<font color='red'>Please email me if you are interested in an internship / engineer in MLLM research or projects.</font>
+<font color='red'>We are hiring!
+Please email me if you are interested in an internship / research engineer position (MLLM research or projects, base: Dongguan, Shenzhen, Hong Kong).</font>

 **Selected Publication**
 ======